zekena/infraCourse/lab6/backup-sla.md

 ## Frequency
  All the data that's covered will be backuped every 15 day starting from the 1st day of the month at 1 am.
- Incremential backup will be made every 3 days starting with 4th day of the month for:
+ Incremential backup will be made every everyday at 12 pm :
  - logs
  - database wordpress
+## Usability
+  We will use duplicity and cron tabs as our backup system with the help of protocols rsync,file and cp we will be able to complete every task.
 ## Retention

  - every 1 month webservers logs and dump files will be removed